BradleyA/git-TEST-commit-automation/hooks/README.md

 #### [Steps to create custom test cases for git-TEST-commit-automation solution](https://github.com/BradleyA/git-TEST-commit-automation/tree/master/hooks/docs/STEPS-TO-CUSTON-TEST-CASES.md)

+**Start editing from here:  These notes are cut and paste of information and make some since once I finsh design**

 **Funciotnal Verification (FVT)** is defined as the process of verifying that the design meets its specification from a functional perspective. ...
 Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.